penborter/ben-report/_reviews/On-The-Move.md

 layout: book
 book: On The Move
 subtitle: by Oliver Sacks
-summary: Sacks' second memoir; the most in-depth case study of the mind who produced several famouns books of case studies of his own neurological patients.
+summary: Sacks' second memoir; the most in-depth case study of the mind who produced several famous books of case studies of his own neurological patients.
 toc: true
+tags: [biography]
 ---

 ### Friends and partners permanently influence our thinking